 Staying Healthy in a Toxic World

-There are over 50,000 synthetic chemicals in common use around the world.
-Food chemicals, herbicides, pesticides, solvents, drugs, gases and heavy metals are part of our modern environment.
-Some we consume deliberately while many others are inadvertently ingested or absorbed - no matter how careful we are.
+There are more than 50,000 synthetic chemicals that are used commonly around the world.
+Food chemicals, pesticides, herbisides, solvents, gases, drugs, and heavy metals are some to name a few.
+Some of these we actually consume deliberately, while others may be ingested or absorbed without even knowing it no matter how careful you are.

 Your body is already designed to eliminate toxins